andrep/vimacs/README.md

 ===============

 * Conrad Parker: "Dude, I gotta get you doing some serious hacking projects."
-* Erik de Castro Lopo: "Oh, so you¬øre the insane guy that K was talking about."
+* Erik de Castro Lopo: "Oh, so you're the insane guy that K was talking about."
 * Wichert Akkerman: "Gross.
 Horror.
 Vim abuse.
 Mind if I include this as an example in the Debian vim packages? :)"
 * Henry Gebhardt: "Vimacs, as ridiculously as it sounds, is a great idea."